 Patients may also receive comprehensive neuropsychological evaluations and have the opportunity to be involved in research investigating the effectiveness of cognitive rehabilitation techniques.
 Clinical services and research go hand in hand.

-No other facilities in Colorado Springs offer cognitive training interventions, and the Mind-1 clinic represents the only comprehensive assessment and rehabilitation clinic for TBI and PTSD-related cognitive dysfunction in Southern Colorado.
+No other facility in Colorado Springs offers cognitive training interventions, and the Mind-1 clinic represents the only comprehensive assessment clinic for TBI and PTSD-related cognitive dysfunction in Southern Colorado.

 - Tricare West

 Other Payment Options